harishbalakrishnan3/Visual-Categorization/docs/_sources/models/Prototype/index.rst.txt

 Prototype Model
 ===============

+Reference: [MiSm02]_

 Module : :download:`prototype <../../../models/Prototype/prototype.py>`

-The above module contains the necessary functions that helps in implementing the Prototype model.
+The above module contains the necessary functions that aid in implementing the Prototype model.
 The documentation for these functions is described below.

 .. automodule:: Prototype.prototype